Robin Hood: Prince of Thieves

 Friar Tuck comes across the head priest, who is gathering his vast riches and planning to depart as soon as possible.
 After Friar Tuck feigns giving help, he overloads the head priest’s arms with money, as well as a small bag containing thirty pieces of silver (Judas reference), and then shoves the priest out the window.
 If the thirty-foot fall didn’t kill him, the weight of all that money crushed his chest.
 I think we might have been more satisfied with the head priest’s death had we gotten to know him better.

 Robin confronts the Sheriff, who briefly gloats about using the sword that used to belong to Robin’s father.
 And the proceeding fight scene is terrible.
 I’m not even going to address how terrible it is, except for this: it makes the Kirk versus Gorn fight scene from Star Trek and the Ridley versus Damodar fight scene from Dungeons and Dragons look amazing.
-I will again refer to the 1938 version.
+I will again refer to the 1938 version of Robin Hood.
 The final fight scene between Robin and Sir Guy of Gisborne looked incredible.
 The fight choreography was so good that it even had room to be flashy.
+Better yet, it was of course going to be good, as Basil Rathbone, who played Sir Guy, was an Olympic-level fencer.
 And this 1991 version’s final fight scene hangs its head in shame at the 1938 version.
 Anyway, Robin kills the Sheriff and reunites with Marian.
 Mortianna, somehow not dead, attacks Robin, but Azeem kills her, having waited until now to fulfill his life debt.

 Transition to an arbitrary length of time later.
 Robin is marrying Marian (Mawwaige.
 Mawwaige is what bwings us togevvah…today…), but the marriage is interrupted by the arrival of King Richard, played by…Sean Connery?
 How’d they get him in this?
 He’s too good for this!
 Oh, well, at least he still has a while before he does The League of Extraordinary Gentlemen.
 Anyway, Richard blesses the marriage, Robin and Marian kiss, Friar Tuck breaks the fourth wall, and the Merry Men cheer as the movie ends.
 The credits feature a rock ballad that would be heard at weddings for years to come.
 I’m pretty sure you already know what song I’m talking about.